Nitrokey/nitrokey-documentation/nethsm/pkcs11/setup.rst

 Installation
 ------------

-You can either get the NetHSM PKCS#11 library as a precompiled binary or compile it from source.
+You can either get the NetHSM PKCS#11 module as a precompiled binary or compile it from source.

-Precompiled binaries
+Precompiled Binaries
 ~~~~~~~~~~~~~~~~~~~~

-1. Download the library file corresponding to your system from the `releases page <https://github.com/Nitrokey/nethsm-pkcs11/releases>`__ of the repository.
+1. Download the module file corresponding to your system from the `releases page <https://github.com/Nitrokey/nethsm-pkcs11/releases>`__ of the repository.
-2. Copy the library file to the directory where your PKCS#11 applications expect to find it.
+2. Copy the module file to the directory where your PKCS#11 applications expect to find it.

-Compile from source
+Compile From Source
 ~~~~~~~~~~~~~~~~~~~

 1. Install the `Rust toolchain <https://www.rust-lang.org/tools/install>`__.